rcoy-v/cloud-native/README.md

 ### Infrastructure

-[Oracle Cloud](https://www.oracle.com/cloud/) is a public cloud provider from Oracle, referred to as OCI.
+[Oracle Cloud Infrastructure](https://www.oracle.com/cloud/) is a public cloud provider from Oracle, referred to as OCI.
 This example uses OCI for all infrastructure, such as networking and OKE, utilizing the publicly available free trial.